 Now that you’ve submitted your app and the required paperwork, the TMB will grant your license once your submissions are fully processed.
 To maintain your Texas license, you need to complete 24 hours of continuing education during each two-year renewal cycle, with at least 12 of those hours formally designed courses.

 Once ARRT certified, applicants should submit a state license application for their specific modality of practice through the Board’s website and expect them to run a background check.
 In order to maintain your certification, you must be registered in each modality of your practice, plus earn five hours of continuing education per year in all modalities of your practice to provide diagnostic radiographic procedures.

-- Virginia.
-The Virginia Board of Medicine’s Radiological Technology Advisory Board (RTAB) controls the rad tech application process in Virginia.
-Your first step to practice in this state is to pass the ARRT certification exam in your specific modality.
-Then, you need to apply for ARRT certification after you’ve passed the exam.
+The Virginia Board of Medicine’s Radiological Technology Advisory Board (RTAB) controls the radiologic technologist application process in Virginia.
+Your first step to practice in this state is to pass the ARRT certification exams in your specific modality.
+Then, you need to apply for ARRT certification after you’ve passed the examination requirements.

 Both state and ARRT certifications must be renewed every two years with 24 continuing education credits to qualify for renewal.

-Documentation you should have ready include completion of the necessary education, certification, proof of previous licensure or practice in other states, plus get read to verify good moral character and physical fitness.
+The documentation you should have ready includes completion of the necessary education, certification, proof of previous licensure or practice in other states, plus get read to verify your good moral character and physical fitness.

 Radiologic technologists in Maryland renew their license biannually and requires either 24 hours of continuing education earned during the licensure period, current registration with the ARRT, or current certification by the NMTCB.